 How Will COVID-19 Vaccine Distribution Work?

-Both the Pfizer and Moderna vaccines require two doses, distributed weeks apart.
+The Pfizer, Moderna, and Novavax vaccines require two doses, distributed weeks apart.
 The J&J vaccine is a single-dose vaccine.

 The CDC estimates between 70% and 90% of the U.S. population would need to be vaccinated against COVID-19 to reach herd immunity.